plyp-us/.github/README.md

 # .github
 Practice Like You Play ...
-Eat Your Own Dogfood
+Eat Your Own Dogfood ...
+Minimize Your Baggage